ttkorhonen/myDocument/docs/genericdocs/EPICS_Intro.rst

 design and configure EPICS databases, and is able to visualize the records and their connections.

-• SNC: State Notation Compiler.
+• SNC: :doc:`State Notation Compiler <sequencer:Compiling>`.
 It generates a C program that represents the states for the IOC Sequencer tool.

 References and further reading